Case study: Data-driven shelf management for Red Bull

 With the application, our merchandisers have more time left for more important tasks […] As the main benefit for the future, we see, in addition to saving time, also streamlining work, respectively price monitoring, where we can set various alerts in case the price of a particular product falls or rises above a certain limit.

-Currently, Shelf Inspector boasts 98.5% success in product recognition and is constantly improving.
-The application helps brands coordinate the layout of specific goods on the shelves faster and more accurately so that the stock levels of various products are balanced.
+Shelf Inspector reaches 99% accuracy in product recognition and is constantly improving.
+Shelf Inspector helped brands coordinate the layout of specific goods on the shelves faster and more accurately so that the stock levels of various products are balanced.
 All you have to do is take a picture of the stand or shelf in the store with a mobile phone.
 It all starts with our own app to collect pictures.
 Then, they are processed with a set of neural networks in the cloud.
 Shelves, products and price tags are identified and compared with the planogram in a few seconds.
 All statistical data from visits, including photos, are stored and displayed in a dashboard.
 While the solution can run on all hyper scalers, for Red Bull specifically, it was based on Microsoft Azure and Databricks technologies.

-- Product recognition saves up to 80% of the data collection time
+- Product recognition saves up to 80% of the market data collection time

 - AI navigates users to immediately fix layouts

 - In long term, layout compliance increased and Red Bull finally has coverage of prices across hundreds of store

 - Merchandisers routing was optimised based on stores long term performance

 During our cooperation with Red Bull, the customer started using Shelf Inspector in 345 Supermarkets and Hypermarkets for 2 major Czech retailers over a period of few months.
 Thanks to this solution, our client has gained full control over planogram compliance, significantly improved secondary layout compliance and now has access to price comparison across the whole category.